 - Promote freedom of association for MSEs

 - The extension of legal coverage needs to be accompanied by mechanisms to ensure the application of the laws in practice.
-Additional measures are needed with regard to ensuring that administrative processes do not pose an overly high burden on small enterprises and contribution rates do not pose an excessive burden on small enterprises
+Additional measures are needed with regard to ensuring that compliance with legal obligations and administrative processes do not pose an overly high burden on small enterprises.

 - Social security and labour inspection mechanisms need to be effective and adequate to encourage compliance.
 Both workers and employers should be informed of the regulations in place and be aware of the importance of social security coverage